wstolk/climate-change-datapipelines/README.md

 2. Setup development environment
 3. Analyse data sources using Jupyter Notebooks
 4. Define data model
+5. Build Airflow operators and plugins
-5. Build data pipelines
+6. Build data pipelines
-6. Validate results
+7. Validate results

 ### 1. Data sources
-Data packages are retrieved from [Datahub.io](https://datahub.io) using the Python package [datapackage](https://github.com/frictionlessdata/datapackage-py).
+Most data packages are retrieved from [Datahub.io](https://datahub.io) using the Python package [datapackage](https://github.com/frictionlessdata/datapackage-py).

+The world development indicators data package has been retrieved from [Kaggle.com](https://kaggle.com).

 The following data packages have been used for this project:
 * [Global Temperature Time Series](https://datahub.io/core/global-temp)